sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ### 4.3 Unit type
 The `Unit` type is used when there is no meaningful value to return.
 It's similar to the `void` keyword in other languages like Java or C++.

-For example, if we have a function that evaluates a certain expression and prints it out to stdout, without returning the actual value as result of the evaluation, we can use the `Unit` return type as follows:
+For example, suppose we have a function that evaluates a certain expression and prints it out to `stdout` without returning the actual value as a result of the evaluation.
+In that case, we can use the `Unit` return type as follows:

 ##### **Code**
 ```Scala